 When the insurance company denies your disability claim, that does not mean your chance for benefits is gone.
 You have the right to appeal.
 You also have the right to have a long term disability lawyer assisting you throughout the process.

-At Preszler Law, we believe mental health should be treated with the same gravity and respect as physical health.
+At Preszler Injury Lawyers, we believe mental health should be treated with the same gravity and respect as physical health.
 We take pride in helping our clients pursue the benefits they need while they focus on their recovery.
 If you are considering a long-term disability claim for mental health issues or if your claim has already been denied, call right away to discuss your options at a free consultation.